 Thanks to Mapiq, the building is a technological advanced workspace that enhances cooperation between people.

 Together with our partner Ricoh we developed a plan to support AkzoNobel in achieving their objectives.
 To ensure all employees could have effortless workdays, we implemented the Mapiq platform and connected it to the existing building management system including room sensors.
 Because this system was already in place, no additional hardware had to be installed.
 The sensors function as a data source for the room booking system and for the analytics dashboard, which provides the facilities team with in-depth occupancy insights.

 All floors are equipped with meeting center displays, that show the building in an interactive 3D map.
 By accessing this map, users can quickly understand what is happening in the building and are able to find available workspaces and other facilities.
-Light, blinds and temperature switches are non-existent, and everything in the meeting rooms is controlled using personal devices such as smartphones.
+Light, blinds and temperature switches are non-existent, and everything in the meeting rooms is controlled using personal devices.

 Thanks to Mapiq, the AkzoNobel Center is a place where people from all over the world love to work.
 The platform allows users to:

 - Have access to a complete interactive overview of the office building